Suzuki Motor Factory Journey Of All Time

 1953: Introduction of Diamond Free 60cc, 2-cycle motorized bicycle, subsequently increases to 70cc displacement.

-1954: Company name changed to Suzuki Motor Co., Ltd
+1954: Company name changed to Suzuki Motor Co., Ltd.

 1955: Introduction of Colleda COX 125cc 4-stroke single-cylinder, and Colleda ST 125cc, two-stroke single-cylinder motorcycles.